Whitehaven Beach Queensland: The Ultimate Guide to Visiting the Whitsunday Islands Crown Jewel

 About Whitehaven Beach Queensland

-Unlike most Queensland beaches, Whitehaven in the Whitsunday Islands is made of 98% pure white silica sand.
+Unlike most Queensland beaches, Whitehaven in the Whitsunday Region is made of 98% pure white silica sand.
 As a result its sand has a stunning white, snowy complexion.
 One that is perfectly enhanced by the gorgeous turquoise water of the South Pacific Ocean.

 One of the most beautiful and photographed beaches in Australia, the silica sand is more of a finer grain of sand than what you would normally find on a regular beach – which tends to be comprised of irregular bits of minerals.
 This gives that sand at Whitehaven a softer, almost velvet like feel which is perfect to walk on.